bitfoundation/bitplatform/docs/bit-server-side/data-access.md

 It's as like as Entity Framework, with two differences:

-1- We register entity framework by following:
+1- We register entity framework core by following:

 ```csharp
 dependencyManager.RegisterEfCoreDbContext<MyAppDbContext, SqlDbContextObjectsProvider>();